freenas/freenas-docs/userguide/system.rst

    +----------------------+----------------------+-------------------------------------------------------------------------------------------------+

-To instead create a new self-signed certificate, click the :guilabel:`Create Internal` button to see the screen shown in :numref:`Figure %s <create_new_cert_fig>`.
+To instead create a new self-signed certificate, set the :guilabel:`Type` to *Internal Certificate* to see the options shown in :numref:`Figure %s <create_new_cert_fig>`.
 The configurable options are summarized in :numref:`Table %s <cert_create_opts_tab>`.